Children and pets can get on great together, and many parents are keen for their children to grow up with them.

 Adem Fehmi, a dog behaviourist and trainer, has some simple and effective rules you might want to consider:

-• Don’t disturb your pet when they’re asleep or having quiet time in their corner of the house.
+Don’t disturb your pet when they’re asleep, resting or eating.

 How to introduce pets to young children